 Whatever your mattress is made from, you’ll need to pick one which is the right firmness for you.

 Don’t believe the old myth that a rock hard mattress from a prison cell is perfect for a bad back.
-Experts like the Sleep Council say that what you need is a ‘supportive’ mattress which matches your weight, build and sleeping position.
-Some rough guidelines which I've summarised after reading dozens of sleep-inducing articles online:
+Experts like the National Bed Federation say that what you need is a ‘supportive’ mattress which matches your weight, build and sleeping position.

 The idea is to combine these two factors to decide how firm a mattress you need.
 For example, a very light person who sleeps on their side will probably want a soft mattress whilst a very heavy person who sleeps on their back will want a firm mattress.